zarquon42b/RvtkStatismo/README.md

 #### Parallel computing:

-* is set as default but requires the compiler to accept the c++11 flag.
+* is set on default but requires the compiler to accept the c++11/c++0x flag.
 If you run into trouble, use ccmake (or cmake-gui) and set HAS_CXX11_ASYNC to OFF